 It’s always a good idea to expose your kids to arts and culture and uncover their creativity and curiosity.
 There are a number of places to go such as the museums in San Jose that are worth visiting particularly for kids.
 It is a great way to teach your children to learn more outside of school.

-In downtown San Jose, your kids can appreciate the diversity at the San Jose Museum of Art‘s collection which promises to deliver vibrant art scene – from modern arts, sculptures, and paintings, to their live exhibits.
+In downtown San Jose, your kids can appreciate the diversity at the San Jose Museum of Art‘s collection which promises to deliver a vibrant art scene – from modern arts, sculptures, and paintings, to their live exhibits.
 You can also expose your kids to the complex world of textile art at the San Jose Museum of Quilts & Textiles, the first American museum dedicated to the craft.
-Right next door, you can find three rotating galleries display exhibits from all corners of the visual arts at San Jose Institute of Contemporary Art.
+Right next door, you can find three rotating galleries displaying exhibits from all corners of the visual arts at the San Jose Institute of Contemporary Art.

 The fun never stops as you explore more attractions in San Jose and let your kids play and roam free and dig for dinosaur bones, blow enormous soap bubbles, hop aboard a full-size fire truck, or just fully enjoy 150 interactive exhibits at the Children’s Discovery Museum.
 Take them to a different kind of adventure at the New Almaden Quick Silver Mining Museum with an interesting array of exhibits about the history of mercury mining and the lifestyles of mining communities at New Almaden.
 Whatever it is that you want them to learn and discover, there is always a lot of things to do in San Jose with kids to pique their interest.